microsoft/vscode-docs/docs/editor/tasks.md

 - **isTestCommand**: Use the `"group": "test"` property instead.
 - **echoCommand**: Use the `"presentation" : { "echo": "..." }` property instead.
 - **showOutput**: Use the `"presentation" : { "reveal": "..." }` property instead.
 - **suppressTaskName**: By default, the task name gets appended to the list of arguments when running a task version `0.1.0`.
-Since version `2.0.0` supports commands per task, simply inline the command into the task and specify the arguments accordingly.
+Since version `2.0.0` supports commands per task, you can inline the command into the task and specify the arguments accordingly.

 Consider the following `0.1.0` configuration: